Roses Travel Guide

 Restaurants

 For many years Roses was famous for the celebrated El Bulli restaurant, generally considered one of the best restaurants in the world, but it has sadly closed.
 There are, however, still a number of good restaurants in Roses, which has a reputation as one of the better resorts as far as eating out is concerned.
-There are several traditional eateries serving excellent local Catalan cuisine; try the suquet de peix, a stew made from fresh fish and shellfish.
+There are several traditional eateries serving excellent local Catalan cuisine; visitors should try the suquet de peix, a stew made from fresh fish and shellfish.
 The area around Xines Mulan has a range of cuisine from Mexican to Chinese food, and some steak houses.

 Nightlife